 It’s hard to guess what might be on the menu at The Wolfe, and that’s all part of its charm.
 The elegant eatery, helmed by chef-owner Paul McGivern, changes its menu every month, but always delivers quality Euro-inspired cuisine with an emphasis on fresh, local produce, as well a politely attentive (never intrusive) front-of-house staff.

-If you’re still on the Asian street food tip after visiting Chu The Phat, your next stop is Junk – named after the traditional Chinese sailing ship, not the quality of its meals.
-Junk focuses on serving fuss-free food made with locally sourced ingredients that’s best enjoyed as a shared-eating experience.
+If you’re still on the Asian street food trip after visiting Chu The Phat, your next stop is Junk – named after the traditional Chinese sailing ship, not the quality of its meals.
+Junk focuses on serving fuss-free food made with locally sourced ingredients that are best enjoyed as a shared-eating experience.
 Influences come from all across East Asia, including Thailand, Vietnam, China and Malaysia.

 In the age of Instagram, there’s no such thing as too many trendy breakfast spots.
 Miss Jones is dishing out some of the tastiest, most snap-worthy versions of the day’s most important meal in Brisbane.
 The charming cafe has all the makings of a bona fide social media star, from a sleek Scandi-inspired aesthetic to a menu of brunch classics and healthy salads (plus ice cream-topped waffles for when you’re feeling naughty).